Ubud: Rice Terraces, Balinese Ceremonies, and Spiritual Wellness Heart Beyond Beach Bali | CoraTravels

 Unique experiences

 Rice Terrace Dawn Walk: Tegallalang and Jatiluwih terraces at sunrise, locals work fields while tourists photograph green layers.
+The Subak irrigation system is recognized as a UNESCO World Heritage Site for its ancient water management practices dating back to the 9th century.
 Tirta Empul Holy Spring: Bathing ritual purification, locals perform melukat ceremony while tourists awkwardly copy in swimsuits.
 Campuhan Ridge Walk: Morning hike through jungle valley, locals exercise while tourists seek Instagram views.
 Traditional Healer Visit: Ketut Liyer and other balian, locals consult for spiritual guidance, tourists seek Eat Pray Love experience.
 Gamelan Practice Sessions: Temple orchestras rehearse evenings, locals play intricate music visitors struggle to understand.
 Pasar Ubud Market Dawn: 4 AM market where locals buy ceremonial flowers and offerings before tourist crafts appear.
 Goa Gajah Meditation: 11th century caves locals use for quiet meditation, tourists rush through photographing stone carvings.

 Local markets